adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 ###### Swift

-In the AppDelegate application:didFinishLaunchingWithOptions, register the Edge extension along with the other AEP SDK extensions.
+In the AppDelegate application:didFinishLaunchingWithOptions, register the Edge extension along with the other AEP mobile SDK extensions.

 ```swift
 MobileCore.registerExtensions([..., Edge.self])